Ozerovka, Fatezhsky District, Kursk Oblast

 Ozerovka (Озеровка) is a rural locality (a settlement) in Soldatsky Selsoviet Rural Settlement, Fatezhsky District, Kursk Oblast, Russia.

 Geography

 The settlement is located on the Usozha River (a left tributary of the Svapa in the basin of the Seym), 96 km from the Russia–Ukraine border, 48 km north-west of Kursk, 8 km west of the district center – the town Fatezh, 1 km from the selsoviet center – Soldatskoye.

-Climate and Population
+Climate and population

 Ozerovka has a warm-summer humid continental climate (Dfb in the Köppen climate classification).

-The population as of 2010 is 8.
+The population as of 2010 is 8 people.